3. Inference Explained¶

 and output_int=true

-the generated model library may expect integer input and produce integer outputs.
+the generated model library will expect integer inputs and produce integer outputs.

 Please refer to the tvmgen_default.h